qdrant/landing_page/qdrant-landing/content/articles/immutable-data-structures.md

 However, these strategies have overheads, which become more significant if we consider using high-latency storage like disk.

-Indeed, every read operation from disk is order of magnitude slower than reading from RAM, so we want to know the correct location of the data from the first attempt.
+Indeed, every read operation from disk is several orders of magnitude slower than reading from RAM, so we want to know the correct location of the data from the first attempt.

 In order to achieve this, we can use a so-called minimal perfect hash function (MPHF).
-This a special type of hash function is constructed specifically for a given set of keys, and it guarantees no collisions while using minimal amount of buckets.
+This special type of hash function is constructed specifically for a given set of keys, and it guarantees no collisions while using minimal amount of buckets.

-In Qdrant, we decided to use *fingerprint-based minimal perfect hash function* implemented in the [ph create 🦀](https://crates.io/crates/ph) by [Piotr Beling](https://dl.acm.org/doi/10.1145/3596453).
+In Qdrant, we decided to use *fingerprint-based minimal perfect hash function* implemented in the [ph crate 🦀](https://crates.io/crates/ph) by [Piotr Beling](https://dl.acm.org/doi/10.1145/3596453).
 According to our benchmarks, using the perfect hash function does introduce some overhead in terms of hashing time, but it significantly reduces the time for the whole operation:

 | Volume | `ph::Function` | `std::hash::Hash` | `HashMap::get`|